 Pelvic pain affects the lowest part of the abdomen, between the belly button and groin.
 In some people, pelvic pain may signify menstrual cramps, ovulation, or a gastrointestinal issue, such as food intolerance.
-It can also develop due to a more serious problem.
+However, there are many possible causes.

 Sometimes, pelvic pain indicates an infection or issue with the reproductive system or other organs in the area.
 When this is the case, a person may need to see a doctor.

 This article looks at 15 possible causes of pelvic pain.

 1. Menstrual pain and cramps

 Menstrual cramping is a common cause of pelvic pain.

 Over half of people who menstruate will experience some pain for at least 1–2 days each cycle.

 Menstrual cramping will typically occur immediately before a person starts their period, as the uterus contracts and sheds its lining.
 The pain may feel similar to a muscle spasm or a jabbing pain.

 In cases of severe pain from menstruation, doctors can recommend other medications.

 If an individual feels a painful sensation on one side of their pelvis in the middle of their menstrual cycle, they may be experiencing mittelschmerz.
 Doctors use this German word to describe painful ovulation.

 When a person ovulates, the ovaries release an egg and some other fluid.
 The egg will then travel down the fallopian tube and into the uterus.
 The fluid released by the ovary can also enter the abdominal cavity and pelvis, which can cause irritation.

 The discomfort may last for minutes or hours, and it may switch sides of the body, depending on which ovary released the egg.
 The pain is temporary and requires no specific treatment.

 3. Interstitial cystitis

 It is also possible for an individual to experience ongoing bladder inflammation that has no known cause.
 The medical term for this is interstitial cystitis, and doctors are currently unsure why it happens.

 4. Cystitis or urinary tract infections